 **“married filing joint” may claim a maximum credit of $800.

-WHEAT is one of those charities found on page 18 of the Arizona List of Qualifying Charitable Organizations.
-Click here for a list of the Arizona Qualifying Charitable Organizations for the 2020 calendar year.
+WHEAT is one of those charities found on page 19 of the Arizona List of Qualifying Charitable Organizations.
+Click here for a list of the Arizona Qualifying Charitable Organizations

 By making a donation to WHEAT, you will be helping someone begin to help themselves within our community.
 Think of it as a down payment on their future.